 1960-1970: Life Insurance Director for Union Canadienne

 1970 until retirement: Founder of G.R.
 Gamache & Associés (financial management)

 President of the Provincial Tennis Association; Founding member of the Laurentien Optimist Club and Lieutenant Governor of the district; Member of the Canadian Legion (Section Jean Brillant, VC); Member of Les Fusiliers Mont-Royal officers’ club; Life Member of the Beloeil Golf Club; Member of the United Services Club; Member of the Canadian Davis Cup Committee.

-In 2007, as he was portrayed in an exhibition at the Juno Beach Centre, Gilles Gamache declared:
+In 2007, as he was portrayed in the exhibition “There and Back” at the Juno Beach Centre, Gilles Gamache declared: